btncwn/SOC-IR-Threat-Hunting-Detection-Engineering-SOAR-Lab/README.md

 The goal is to generate real security telemetry, detect adversary activity, investigate incidents, and document findings using industry-standard security tools.

+Key Lab Achievement

+A credentialed Nessus assessment identified a critical MS17-010 (EternalBlue) vulnerability on a Windows 7 endpoint.
+The exposed SMB attack surface was validated through SMB enumeration, monitored using Sysmon telemetry, and analyzed through a custom Splunk SOC dashboard.

 ---

 # Lab Environment